solutionforest/filament-translate-field/README.md

 ## Important

-- There is a conflict with the `Translatable` trait in the [filament/spatie-laravel-translatable-plugin](https://filamentphp.com/plugins/filament-spatie-translatable) library when used on the EditPage.
-It is advised not to utilize the `Translatable` while editing.
+- There's a conflict with the Translatable trait in the [filament/spatie-laravel-translatable-plugin](https://filamentphp.com/plugins/filament-spatie-translatable) when used on the EditPage.
+Avoid using Translatable while editing.

 ## Configuration:

-- Define the `translatable` fields in your model using the translatable package of your choice, such as "spatie/laravel-translatable" or "dimsav/laravel-translatable".
+- Define translatable fields in your model using a translatable package (e.g., "spatie/laravel-translatable" or "dimsav/laravel-translatable").
-- Configure the translatable fields in the model's *$translatable* property, specifying the translatable attributes.
+- Configure translatable fields in the model's *$translatable* property.

 ## Setup
 <details>